ted-ncg/labs/04-account-repository.md

 1. Implement the `findAll()` method (**remember** to write failing tests first):

    * If there are no accounts, return an *empty* `List`

+     * What test would you write for this?

-   * Otherwise, return all of the accounts in a `List`
+   * If there are accounts, return all of them in a `List`

      * Use this test to get you started:
        ```java